-Happy Birthday Kartik Aaryan - The Actor Receives A Sweet Surprise From His Parents
+Happy Birthday Kartik Aaryan - Actor Receives Sweet Surprise From His Parents!

-Today (November 22, 2019), the heartthrob of B-town - Kartik Aaryan turns 29.
-Kartik made his acting début with Luv Ranjan's Pyaar Ka Punchnama in 2011.
+The new heartthrob of B-town, Kartik Aaryan was born on 22 November 1990, as Kartik Tiwari.
+The actor turns 29 today.
+Kartik Aaryan made his acting début with Luv Ranjan's Pyaar Ka Punchnama in 2011.
 But he rose to fame in 2018 when he appeared in Luv Ranjan's Sonu Ke Titu Ki Sweety.
 The film was a super-hit and the entire nation was crushing over Kartik's character 'Sonu'.
 Ever since, there's no stopping Kartik and he has turned out to be one of the most bankable new-generation actors of tinsel town.

 Coming back to Kartik's birthday celebration, the actor had a private party with his mom and dad in Mumbai.
 While sharing a few pictures on his Instagram page, Kartik wrote, "Jab Mummy Papa ne bday pe surprise kiya ...❤️."